jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

  }
  graph.createHostRead("output-read", output);
 ```
+Listing 14: Mapping an output vector from a tensor on the host to a vertex and creating the a stream object using `createHostRead`.

 A small thing to note is that the output tensor is multidimensional but
 only a single dimension is streamed from the codelet.
 As mentioned, we